ignite/modules/x/claim/spec/05_params.md

 # Parameters

-The parameters of the module contain information about decaying for airdrop.
+The parameters of the module contain information about time-based decay for the airdrop supply.

 ```protobuf
 message Params {